cbass2404/wctrl-auto-ab-detent-ratio/docs/ratio-baseline.md

 4. Advance the throttle until the relevant gauge reads the limit being anchored to.
 5. Record the axis percentage.
 That is the ratio.

-Use **the module's own documentation** for the limit, not general type knowledge — the manual under `Mods\aircraft\<module>\Doc\`, or the in-sim kneeboard power charts.
+Use **the module's own documentation** for the limit, not general type knowledge, the manual under `Mods\aircraft\<module>\Doc\`, or the in-sim kneeboard power charts.
 DCS flight models do not always match the real aircraft's published figures, and it is the DCS figure that matters, because DCS is what the user is flying.